Karelian Isthmus: Military

 The Karelian Isthmus is included within Leningrad Military District of the Armed Forces of the Russian Federation.
 The isthmus hosts airfields in Levashovo, Pribylovo and Gromovo.
 Other airfields in Veshchevo and Kasimovo (Vartemyagi) have been abandoned.
-In the northern part of Vsevolozhsky District, to the south of the old Finnish border, Karelian Fortified Region (KaUR) is located, which was reconstructed as late as in the 1960s, but now seems to be abandoned as well.
+In the northern part of Vsevolozhsky District, to the south of the old Finnish border, Karelian Fortified Region (KaUR) is located, which was reconstructed as late as in the 1960s, but now is abandoned as well.
 There is Bobochinsky tank range (195.975 km², founded in 1913) between Kamenka and Kirillovskoye and a number of military facilities in Vsevolozhsky District in the lowlands between Lake Ladoga and Saint Petersburg-Hiitola railroad, including Rzhevsky artillery range (founded in 1879), a huge area, 740 km2, encircled by the Road of Life, the roads Rzhevka – Novoye Devyatkino and Novoye Devyatkino – Matoksa and the coast of Lake Ladoga (available to visitors since 2003).
 In 2006 a Voronezh early warning radar was built in Lekhtusi, Vsevolozhsky District.
 The port of Vysotsk is a base of the Baltic Fleet.
 138th Guards Motor Rifle Brigade is located in Kamenka, and in the 56th District Training Centre in Sertolovo.